Amphicheiras/Pixie-Gauntlet/README.md

 Notice that the V+ of the battery is connected to the switch (S1), and both the gauge and the TP4056's B+ are connected to the other end of the switch, to completely kill the amperage from the system.

+*Thought - The battery gauge interferes with the IMU, maybe pull-up resistors for the I2C lines will fix this*

 ## EMBEDDED SOFTWARE:

 The Pixie project is a continuation of the UF0 project, aiming for better code practices and motion sensor algorithms.
 The code structure is now more explicit, with better hierarchy and OOP, still, under development.